Bian-Wesley/Bian-Wesley/README.md

 ## I can code the basics in lots of languages, and I'm good at web development and working with the Solana blockchain, and I will be good soon at machine learning.

 ## Check out my repositories for the projects that I've built.
+Here are some featured projects:

 ### Purebet.io
 What: Decentralized sports betting exchange and liquidity aggregator on the Solana blockchain.